A Latin Routes Travel Specialist shares their experiences from Costa Rica’s famous wildlife trail.

-For me, the principal attraction of Costa Rica was the sheer variety of wildlife and eco-systems packed into such a tiny country.
+The principal attraction of Costa Rica was the sheer variety of wildlife and eco-systems packed into such a tiny country.
 This short trip was focused on three main areas Tortuguero, San Gerardo and the Osa Peninsula, all very different from each other, but united in their abundance of wildlife including jaguars, tapirs, hummingbirds, quetzals and sea turtles.

 The next destination was San

-The last destination was by far the most remote as I headed down to the Osa Peninsula, a truly remarkable region for anyone interested in wildlife.
-Described as “the most biologically intense place on earth” by National Geographic, it is thought to fit fully 2.5% of the world’s biodiversity into an area the size of London.
+The last destination was by far the most remote as we headed down to the Osa Peninsula, a truly remarkable region for anyone interested in wildlife.
+Described as “the most biologically intense place on earth” by National Geographic, it is thought to fit 2.5% of the world’s biodiversity into an area the size of London.
 The nearby Golfo Dulce is also a breeding ground for Whales and Dolphins and there a boat trips available when they are there.